-- Take my little girls ice skating and to visit father Christmas in his grotto.
+- Take my little girls ice skating (again) and to visit father Christmas in his grotto.

-- Wander through the Bath Christmas Market, selecting unique gifts for loved ones.
+- Wander through the Christmas markets, selecting unique gifts for loved ones.

 - Jog through the woods in the early morning, before the rest of Bristol has woken up.